dross1-dross1/auto-mc/README.md

 # Output: ./build/libs/autominecraft-0.1.0.jar
 ```

+## Tooling (Gradle wrapper)
+- The `tools/` directory is gitignored and should not be committed.
+- Use the Gradle Wrapper in `fabric-mod/` (`gradlew.bat` on Windows, `./gradlew` on macOS/Linux).
+The build commands above already use the wrapper; no separate Gradle install is required.
+- If you ever need to refresh wrapper files, run from `fabric-mod/`:
+  - Windows (PowerShell): `.\gradlew.bat wrapper`
+  - macOS/Linux: `./gradlew wrapper`

 ## Getting started
 1) Start the backend
 - Create and fill a `.env` using the example in Configuration.
 Then install deps and run the server.